This article was published in freefincal.com, on March 22, 2018, under the “Fee-only adviser journey”. Here is the link to the article.

 My participation in AIFW discussions was devoid of political correctness.
 It irked few people but also attracted attention of right kind of people like Pattabiraman Murari and Ashal Jauhari (I was less aware of my ignorance that time and therefore would post, comment and take part in discussions more often).

 Sometime at the end of 2013, Pattabiraman Murari shared with me Canada-based financial adviser Jim Otar’s book “Unveiling the retirement myth”.
 This book has influenced the way I look at financial planning more than anything else.
 I learned to look at financial planning in terms of lucky and unlucky outcomes because of this book.
-It also made me aware of the sequence of return risk, which is one of the most important factors to be considered while doing financial planning.
+It also made me aware of the sequence of return risk, which is one of the most important factors in financial planning.

 Twitter has also been a great source of learning for me.
 Whenever I discover some quality handle like @contrarianEPS, I usually read all the past tweets, check other handles it follows and add good handles to different lists I maintain on twitter.
 Twitter has also become my primary source of news since I do not read newspapers and watch TV.